kwojcicki/kwojcicki.github.io/_posts/2018-01-15-OPENLDAP-SETUP.md

 * sudo apt install slapd ldap-utils
 * sudo dpkg-reconfigure slapd
 * Omit LDAP server configuration: No
-* DNS domain name can be anything you want will be using rockport.local.test.linux for this
+* DNS domain name can be anything you want will be using company.local.test.linux for this
 * Organization name should be the same as the DNS domain name
 * Select MDB for the database backend
 * Set the password however you want in this example we will be using password